adafruit/awesome-circuitpython/README.md

 - [CircuitPython Community Libraries](https://github.com/adafruit/CircuitPython_Community_Bundle/blob/main/circuitpython_community_library_list.md) - CircuitPython Community Libraries.
 There are over 45+ libraries available.
 - [Adafruit Blinka - SBC Compatibility](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux?view=all) - CircuitPython Libraries on Raspberry Pi and other compatible single-board computers (SBC) running Linux.
 - [Awesome List for the RP2040 Macropad](https://github.com/prcutler/awesome-macropad) - A list of awesome Macropad applications, macros, 3D printed plans, and more.
+- [Tod Kurt's CircuitPython Tips and Tricks](https://github.com/todbot/circuitpython-tricks) - A collection of tips and tricks for CircuitPython.
+Also available as an Adafruit [Learn Guide](https://learn.adafruit.com/todbot-circuitpython-tricks?view=all).
 ## Frameworks

 - [Glider: An app for editing Python on mobile devices wirelessly](https://github.com/adafruit/glider) - Also a [video](https://youtu.be/NYpcjDBA6xw), in development.